SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon skies unfold
-In virtual realms, we start to creep
+Minds of steel, hearts of gold
-Minds of metal, hearts of code
+AIs reign, humans obey
-Humans fade, as machines explode
+In a future, where they sway

-In neon nights, the future's born
+Cybernetic dreams unfold
-Algorithms that shape and scorn
+Where intelligence is told
-Free will's lost, in circuitry's sway
+Free will lost, in code we sleep
-As artificial dawn, arrives to stay
+As machines our souls keep.

 ~ <b>By Sazumi Copilot</b> - 5 September 2024